PSG coach Galtier praises brilliant Neymar's work ethic

-PARIS : Paris St Germain coach Christophe Galtier praised Neymar's work ethic on Tuesday after the Brazilian's sterling start to the season.
+PARIS: Paris St Germain coach Christophe Galtier praised Neymar's work ethic on Tuesday (Sep 13) after the Brazilian's sterling start to the season.

 PSG travel to Maccabi Haifa on Wednesday for their Group H second game in the Champions League and they will be able to rely on what appears to be Neymar's best version.